lupalberto/neutral-atom-vm/docs/ux.md

     squin.h(q[0])  # fails the benchmark_chain cooldown without an intervening Wait
 ```

-Running this via `connect_device("quera.na_vm.sim", profile="benchmark_chain")` will raise `runtime_error: Gate violates measurement cooldown on qubit 0`.
+Running this via `connect_device("local-cpu", profile="benchmark_chain")` will raise `runtime_error: Gate violates measurement cooldown on qubit 0`.
 The fix is to insert a `Wait` (or otherwise let the lowered program advance `logical_time`) before applying another gate to that site.
 This demonstrates how the ISA/profile contract surfaces hardware constraints, and why compilers/users must respect timing limits or the VM will reject the program before it reaches the engine.
 By adding `squin.wait(5.0)` (or any duration ≥ 5.0) between the `measure` and the following gate, the lowered program gains a `<Wait duration=5.0>` instruction.
 That increases `logical_time`, satisfies the cooldown, and allows the next `ApplyGate` to execute.
 This mirrors real hardware: you must budget time after measurements before reusing the same tweezers.

 ---